-8. Did the state's Synar survey use a list frame?

-Yes 🗌 No

-If Yes, answer the following questions about its coverage.

-- a.
-The calendar year of the latest Sampling frame coverage study: 2016 - b.
-Percent coverage from the latest Sampling frame coverage study: 83.1% - c.
-Was a new study conducted in this reporting period?

-Yes No

-If Yes, please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report.

-d.
-The calendar year of the next coverage study planned: 2019

-9. Has the Synar survey inspection protocol changed from the previous year?

-Yes 🗌 No

-The state is required to have an approved up-to-date description of the Synar inspection protocol on file with CSAP.
-Please submit a copy of your Synar Survey Inspection Protocol (Appendix C).
-If the inspection protocol changed from the previous year, these changes must be reflected in the protocol submitted.

-- a.
-If Yes, describe how and when this change was communicated to SAMHSA The proposed change to the inspection protocol (to include ENDS in the Synar Survey) was communicated to SAMHSA via an email to the State Project Officer on April 25, 2017.
-SAMHSA approved the requested change on June 7, 2017. - b.
-Provide the inspection period: From $\underline{07/14/17}$ to $\underline{09/30/17}{MM/DD/YY\ MM/DD/YY}$ - c.
-Provide the number of youth inspectors used in the current inspection year:

-NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference.
+8. Did the state's Synar survey use a list frame? ⊠ Yes □ No If Yes, a nswer the following questions about its coverage. a.
+The calendar year of the latest Sampling frame coverage study: 2016 b.
+Percent coverage from the latest Sampling frame coverage study: 83.1% c.
+Was a new study conducted in this reporting period? □Yes ⊠ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
+The calendar year of the next coverage study planned: 2019 9.
+Has the Synar survey inspection protocol changed from the previous year? ☐ Yes No No protocol (Append be reflec e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
+Please submit a copy of your Synar Survey Inspection Protocol ix C).
+If the inspection protocol changed from the previous year, these changes must ted in the protocol submitted.
+If Yes, describe how and when this change was communicated to SAMHSA b.
+Provide the inspection period: From 07/18/18 to 9/30/18 MM/DD/YY MM/DD/YY c.
+Provide the number of youth inspectors used in the current inspection year: 16 NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference. я Ell and and add the France Sin America din A (France 1 5) (No. 110)